 SBA Loan Brokers

-The Small Business Administration backs certain loans you can get through traditional financial institutions like banks or credit unions.
+The Small Business Administration backs certain loans you can get through traditional financial institutions, including banks or credit unions.
 These SBA loans come with very specific requirements, and as a result, many businesses find it challenging to qualify.

-That’s where an SBA loan broker comes in handy.
-They’ll know what qualifications you need to be approved for the different types of small business loans offered by the SBA, and can walk you through the application process.
+That’s where an SBA loan broker can come in handy.
+They’ll know what qualifications you need to be approved for the different types of small business loans guaranteed by the SBA, help you find lenders that work with businesses with your qualifications, and walk you through the application process.

 Startup Loan Brokers